-However, I believe a way to stand out, become successful in your own right and avoid long-term burn-out will be to work on building your own personal brand rather than relying on the reputation of your employer.
+However, I believe a way to stand out and become successful in your own right.
+And avoid long-term burn-out will be to work on building your own personal brand.
+Rather than relying on the reputation of your employer.

-A brand cannot be built overnight (in 99% of cases) but once built, it becomes a powerful legacy to ensure continuous and continually improving success, as long as you continue to nurture it.
+A brand cannot be built overnight (in 99% of cases).
+But once built.
+It becomes a powerful legacy.
+To ensure continuously and continually improving success, as long as you continue to nurture it.

-I highly recommend taking advantage of any of the free beginners guides you can find out there, in person and online – just to give you a basic level of understanding of what it’s like to be a digital marketer and how you can apply this to your day-to-day recruitment activities to scale your efforts.
-Digital marketing expertise, provides you the opportunity to reach far more prospective clients and candidates than 80 cold calls a day will.
+I highly recommend taking advantage of any of the free beginner’s guides you can find out there, in-person and online.
+Just to give you a basic level of understanding of what it’s like to be a digital marketer.
+And how you can apply this to your day-to-day recruitment activities to scale your efforts.

 A well-executed funnel brings millions of dollars to marketers in many industries, it’s not that well applied to recruitment yet, but will be.

 A tweet here or there, is not a social media plan.
 A social media plan is a robust, diligently followed way to engage and build your audience.